The Letter (Wayne Newton song): Reception

 Cash Box said Newton transformed "The Letter" from a fan favorite to a religious awakening.
+Billboard′s review of the single (as a promotional CD) stated, "A letter written by Elvis Presley is the subject matter in Newton's co-written number.
+Newton's talent and the quality of production speak strongly for themselves, but the commercial appeal on the country radio level is at question."

 Chart performance

 On July 11, 1992, "The Letter" peaked at number one on the Cashbox Top 100 Country Singles chart.
 After remaining on the Cashbox Top 100 Pop Singles chart for almost six months, "The Letter" reached number one on December 12, 1992.
-Despite peaking at number one in Cashbox, "The Letter" did not chart on any Billboard chart, though it was reviewed by the magazine and did appear on Billboards music-videos Clip List for a few months, as TNN (The Nashville Network) listed it among its rotation of videos.
+Despite peaking at number one in Cashbox, "The Letter" did not chart on any Billboard chart, though it was reviewed by the magazine and did appear on Billboards music videos Clip List for a few months, as TNN (The Nashville Network) listed it among its rotation of videos.
 The circumstances of the song's sole performance on Cash Box and not on Billboard or local station charts led to widespread accusations of chart fixing at the time.
 No official finding was ever released.

 Music video

 In 1992, Newton released a music video for "The Letter".
 In the music video, Newton performs at The Hilton and reads out Presley's note.